liu-congcong/MetaCAT/README.md

 ## Install MetaCAT and dependencies

-If you only require the core functionalities of MetaCAT (e.g., clustering), installing MetaCAT alone is sufficient.
+If only the core modules of MetaCAT (e.g., clustering) are required, installing MetaCAT alone is sufficient.

 `CheckM2`, `GTDB-Tk`, and their dependencies may require specific Python versions.